-I qualified from Liverpool University and began to work at Beaumont Vets since August 2016.
+I qualified from Liverpool University in 2016 and began to work at Beaumont Vets since August 2016.

 I have a pet rat called Tom who I love to train to do tricks.
-I also share my life with a two dogs (Honey and Shadow).
+I also share my life with a two dogs (Honey and Shadow) and two rabbits (Hazel and Fiver).
 I am a really creative person and enjoy painting, drawing and silver jewellery making.